michal-franc/toadie-personal-assistant/README.md

 The watch has no direct network connection — all traffic relays through the paired phone via the Wearable DataLayer API.

+For public access, a [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) exposes only `/viewer` and `/ws` through `cloudflared` path-based ingress, with Cloudflare Access email OTP as the auth layer.

 ![Phone Relay Architecture](docs/phone-relay-architecture.jpg)

 ## Setup